utshifa/scanning-local-networks-for-open-ports-task1/README.md

 1. Checked the VM’s IP address and identified the local network subnet.
 2. Ran an Nmap **SYN scan (`-sS`)** on the subnet to detect open TCP ports.
 3. Collected the scan results in **text (`scan.txt`)** and **XML (`scan.xml`)** formats.
-4. (Optional) Converted XML to **HTML report** for easier visualization.
+4. Converted XML to **HTML report** for easier visualization.
-5. Analyzed open ports and identified common services (SSH, HTTP, HTTPS, etc.).
+5. Analyzed open ports and identified common services.
 6. Documented findings and potential security risks in `report.md`.

 ---